ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 The default `Content-Type` for an HTTP response is `application/json`, and the body can be any allowed JSON value.
 The default `Content-Type` can be omitted from the headers.

-It is important to be aware of the [response size limit](./openwhisk_reference.html) for actions since a response that exceeds the predefined system limits fail.
+It is important to be aware of the [response size limit](./openwhisk_reference.html) for Actions since a response that exceeds the predefined system limits fail.
 Large objects are not sent inline through OpenWhisk, but instead deferred to an object store, for example.

-## Handling HTTP requests with actions
+## Handling HTTP requests with Actions
 {: #openwhisk_webactions_http}

-An OpenWhisk action that is not a web action requires both authentication and must respond with a JSON object.
-In contrast, web actions can be invoked without authentication, and can be used to implement HTTP handlers that respond with _headers_, _statusCode_, and _body_ content of different types.
-The web action must return a JSON object.
-However, the OpenWhisk system (namely the `controller`), treats a web action differently if its result includes one or more of the following top-level JSON properties:
+An OpenWhisk Action that is not a web Action requires both authentication and must respond with a JSON object.
+In contrast, web Actions can be invoked without authentication, and can be used to implement HTTP handlers that respond with _headers_, _statusCode_, and _body_ content of different types.
+The web Action must return a JSON object.
+However, the OpenWhisk system (namely the `controller`), treats a web Action differently if its result includes one or more of the following top-level JSON properties:

 - `headers`: A JSON object where the keys are header-names and the values are string, number, or boolean values for those headers (default is no headers).
 To send multiple values for a single header, the header's value is a JSON array of values.
 - `statusCode`: A valid HTTP status code (default is 200 OK).
 - `body`: A string that is either plain text or a base64 encoded string (for binary data).

-The controller is to pass along the action-specified headers, if any, to the HTTP client that terminates the request/response.
+The controller is to pass along the Action-specified headers, if any, to the HTTP client that terminates the request/response.
 Similarly, the controller responds with the status code when present.
 Lastly, the body is passed along as the body of the response.
-Unless a `Content-Type` header is declared in the action result’s `headers`, the body is passed along as is if it’s a string (or results in an error otherwise).
+Unless a `Content-Type` header is declared in the Action result’s `headers`, the body is passed along as is if it’s a string (or results in an error otherwise).
 When the `Content-Type` is defined, the controller determines whether the response is binary data or plain text and decode the string by using a base64 decoder as needed.
 If the body fails to decode correctly, an error is returned to the caller.

 _Note_: A JSON object or array is treated as binary data, and must be base64 encoded.

 ## HTTP Context

-All web actions, when invoked, receive HTTP request details as parameters to the action input argument.
+All web Actions, when invoked, receive HTTP request details as parameters to the Action input argument.

 See the following HTTP parameters:

 - `__ow_method` (type: string).
 The HTTP method of the request.
 - `__ow_headers` (type: map string to string): The request headers.
-- `__ow_path` (type: string): The unmatched path of the request (matching stops once the action extension is consumed).
+- `__ow_path` (type: string): The unmatched path of the request (matching stops once the Action extension is consumed).
-- `__ow_user` (type: string): The namespace that identifies the OpenWhisk authenticated subject
+- `__ow_user` (type: string): The Namespace that identifies the OpenWhisk authenticated subject
 - `__ow_body` (type: string): The request body entity, as a base64 encoded string when content is binary, or plain string otherwise
 - `__ow_query` (type: string): The query parameters from the request as an unparsed string

 A request cannot override any of the named `__ow_` parameters.
 Doing so, results in a failed request with status equal to 400 Bad Request.

-The `__ow_user` is only present when the web action is [annotated to require authentication](./openwhisk_annotations.html#openwhisk_annotations_webactions) and allows a web action to implement its own authorization policy.
-The `__ow_query` is available only when a web action elects to handle the ["raw" HTTP request](#raw-http-handling).
+The `__ow_user` is only present when the web Action is [annotated to require authentication](./openwhisk_annotations.html#openwhisk_annotations_webactions) and allows a web Action to implement its own authorization policy.
+The `__ow_query` is available only when a web Action elects to handle the ["raw" HTTP request](#raw-http-handling).
 It is a string that contains the query parameters that are parsed from the URI (separated by `&`).
 The `__ow_body` property is present in either "raw" HTTP requests, or when the HTTP request entity is not a JSON object or form data.
-Otherwise, web actions receive query and body parameters as first class properties in the action argument.
-Body parameters take precedence over query parameters, which in turn take precedence over action and package parameters.
+Otherwise, web Actions receive query and body parameters as first class properties in the Action argument.
+Body parameters take precedence over query parameters, which in turn take precedence over Action and package parameters.

 ## HTTPS Endpoint support